nicm42/100-days-of-code-v2/log4.md

 **Day 79: 11th October 2021**
 I added three more shapes, which I thought would be simple, but finding them was hard.
 Once I had them I discovered that the closest grid wants to fill everything in in order, so if there's a ratio missing, it'll fill that space with an icon.
 Which is probably why I didn't use a grid in the first place.
 And also, for some of the shapes the helper doesn't look centred.
 I thought this was true for the triangle before, but assumed it was just a trick of the shape, but it's not, it's because the shape doesn't completely fill the viewbox in all directions.
 I think.
 Anyway those are tomorrow's problems.

+**Day 80: 12th October 2021**
+I got more done than I thought today.
+I realised last night how to fix the closest grid - so instead of only rendering the scores if it's there, make it invisible if the score isn't there.
+I then played about with shapes - once they're centred within the box, they're fine.
+And updating all the tests was quick and easy.
+I then started on adding a count of the number of tries at clicking on a shape to get 2.0.
+I thought it was easy, tested it and found I'd not thought it through.
+So that's something for tomorrow.